YixuanSeanZhou/GaryPlanner/README.md

-# CSE110_Project
+# GaryPlanner
-The project for CSE 110.
+The revolutional project for CSE 110 brought by P&C.

 ## Backend
 ### Information